 Staying In the Perfect Spot

 If you’re going to spend this Thanksgiving on the road in Boston, make sure you’re staying in a centrally located spot.
-To explore your hotel options for Thanksgiving in Boston, check out our spacious, residential-style rooms in the heart of Boston here.
+To explore your hotel options for Thanksgiving in Boston, check out our rooms and suites in the heart of Boston here.